Tawny frogmouth: Diet and feeding

-Tawny frogmouths are carnivorous and are considered to be among Australia's most effective pest-control birds, as their diet consists largely of species regarded as vermin or pests in houses, farms and gardens.
-The bulk of their diet is composed of large nocturnal insects, such as moths, as well as spiders, worms, slugs and snails, but also includes a variety of bugs, beetles, wasps, ants, centipedes, millipedes and scorpions.
+Tawny frogmouths are carnivorous and are considered to be among Australia's most effective pest-control birds, as their diet consists largely of species regarded as vermin or pests in houses, farms, and gardens.
+The bulk of their diet is composed of large nocturnal insects, such as moths, as well as spiders, worms, slugs, and snails, but also includes a variety of bugs, beetles, wasps, ants, centipedes, millipedes, and scorpions.
 Large numbers of invertebrates are consumed to make up sufficient biomass.
-Small mammals, reptiles, frogs and birds are also eaten.
+Small mammals, reptiles, frogs, and birds are also eaten.

 During daylight hours, healthy tawny frogmouths generally do not actively look for food, though they may sit with their mouths open, snapping them shut when an insect enters.
 As dusk approaches, they begin actively searching for food.
-Tawny frogmouths feed mainly by pouncing from a tree or other elevated perch to take large insects or small vertebrates from the ground using their beaks with great precision.
+They feed mainly by pouncing from a tree or other elevated perch to take large insects or small vertebrates from the ground using their beaks with great precision.
 Some smaller prey, such as moths, can be caught in flight.
 Foraging flights consist of short, snatching flights to foliage, branches, or into the air.

 Tawny frogmouths do not consume prey collected on the ground or in flight on the spot unless it is very small.
 The captured prey is held in the tip of the beak and taken to a nearby branch, where it is then processed.
 Insects are generally pulped at the rim of the beak before being swallowed, and larger prey such as lizards or mice are generally killed before consumption by being vigorously struck against a branch.